A pre-existing condition does not mean you cannot be insured.

 It is important to note that if you have many health complications, that can add to the complexity of the insurance placement.
 That doesn’t mean you won’t be insured.
 It does mean you need to be upfront and forthright in your application and let us know everything about your conditions.
 We recently placed a person who was diagnosed with SLE.
 While there are other factors involved and no two situations are the same, he was upfront, clear about his condition, and provided the necessary information we needed to present his situation to the insurance carrier.

 Many carriers implement credits for healthy way-of-living which can offset health complications.
-For instance, let’s say you have type 2 diabetes, and you show you have managed it well, your BMI is great, and you are otherwise a healthy person, the insurance may grant you preferred rating rather than standard (this is just an example for illustration).
+For instance, let’s say you have type 2 diabetes, and you show you have managed it well, your BMI is great, and you are otherwise a healthy person, the insurance carrier may grant you standard rating rather than a table rating (this is just an example for illustration).